 BIOGRAPHY

 From traveling across the United States, touring throughout Europe, playing on cruise ships venturing to Central, and South America; Brandon has preformed at concert halls, festivals, theaters, and just about every kind of music venue imaginable.
 A life long love of rhythm is what drives him to write, record, and preform with a long list of artists in the US, and across the globe!
 Brandon easily navigates many genres and styles, and is recognized for his exceptional musicality and onstage charisma.
+Several notable artists he has preformed and toured with include: Charlie Colin (Train,) Greg Camp (Smash Mouth,) Jacob Dylan and Mike Ward (The Wallflowers,) Kevin Cadogan (Third Eye Blind,) SMO, Murphy Karges (Sugar Ray,) Stephen Wesley, Kenny Harris (Panic At The Disco,) Jerrod Bettis (One Direction,) Nathan December (Goo Goo Dolls,) and more.
 In addition to being a sought after performer, Brandon worked as the head drum instructor for Orange County Music Academy from 2014-2021, teaching 30-50 students each week.
 In 2023 he relocated to Nashville, TN after working full time in the Los Angeles music scene for over 10 years.
 He is available for live and studio sessions, touring, music production, live track playback, lessons, and drum repair.
 Brandon is proud to play Ludwig drums, Paiste cymbals, LP Percussion, Roland electronics, Remo heads, and Vic Firth Sticks.

 DISCOGRAPHY